Sands Atlantic City: Bankruptcy and Icahn era (1998–2006)

 In September 2006, Pinnacle Entertainment agreed to buy the Sands and the Traymore site for a total of $250 million, with plans to close and demolish the Sands, and build a larger casino.
 The Sands closed on November 11, 2006, and the sale to Pinnacle was completed days later.

 The building was imploded at 9:37 p.m.
 Eastern Daylight Time on October 18, 2007; the first-ever casino-hotel implosion on the East Coast.
 It was accompanied by a fireworks show and numerous parties along the boardwalk.
-Coincidentally, Sands was demolished less than 24 hours after the death of the last surviving member of the Rat Pack, comedian Joey Bishop.
 The parking garage for the property was imploded separately on April 3, 2008 with little to no fanfare.

 Sands Atlantic City was the last casino in North America to bear the famous Sands moniker until the new Sands Casino Resort Bethlehem opened on May 22, 2009.

 Pinnacle canceled its planned casino in 2010, and sold the land in 2013 for $29.5 million to a group of local developers who planned to build a casino or family entertainment attraction.

-In 2025, the land once belonging to the Sands was approached by D-Wayne Prieto of the New York City-based Vivo Investment Partners.
+In 2025, the owners of the land once belonging to the Sands were approached by D-Wayne Prieto of the New York City-based Vivo Investment Partners.
 The land would serve as part of a larger proposed expansion project of the neighboring Claridge hotel which the group also plans to acquire.
 The project is planned to include a massive sports and entertainment complex that would sit on both the former site of the Sands as well as the neighboring Brighton Park, altogether planned to become Atlantic City’s largest non-gaming attraction.
 Other facilities in the proposal include 1500 apartment units and a new 800 room hotel.